Dynamic-Capital/Dynamic-Capital/README.md

 troubleshooting tips the next time you run it.
 If you want to start fresh, pass `--reset-issues` to clear that history before executing tasks.

+When a command fails, the helper now scans the error output for familiar patterns (missing package scripts, `MODULE_NOT_FOUND` errors, `ENOENT` paths, etc.) and prints actionable fixes—like re-creating Codex-exported scripts or running `npm install` for a missing dependency—so new issues can be resolved without digging through logs.

 Note: for OCR parsing, send an actual Telegram image to the bot; OCR runs only on images.